brunchwnewton/aethic-code/files/resources/provenance/CORPUS_PROVENANCE_RECORD.md

   they audit; the boundary's four-round series and the act-robustness series both travel to the human gate.
-- Deposits: the boundary paper to PhilArchive; the session report and this record to the author's public repository with Wayback Machine snapshots; the export likewise, its hashes binding this document's citations to fixed text.
+- Deposits: the boundary paper to PhilArchive; the session report and this record to the author's public repository with Wayback Machine snapshots; both exports likewise, their hashes binding this document's citations to fixed text (identity-export `#N` references are marked as such throughout).

 *Record generated 24 July 2026 and updated the same date through the Paper-8 arc (pass ledger through 513), within the collaboration it describes; the Paper-8 arc